nqmn1ck/AnAI/README.md

+# AvAI
-Using React Native and ExecuTorch, provides a local AI girlfriend that runs directly on a mobile phone!
+Say hello to Ava.
+Using React Native and ExecuTorch, Ava is an AI girlfriend that runs directly on a mobile phone!